-- I was going to end with the Banqueting House but I had to mention a local landmark.
+- I have finished the six buildings but I had to mention a local landmark.
 It now seems likely, if not certain that Inigo Jones designed the Diana fountain in Bushy Park.
 It was originally designed for Somerset House in the Strand but was moved in 1713.
 There are differences, in Jones's design the figure of Diana is nude but is thought that the sculptor Hubert Le Sueur added the drapery for reasons of decorum.
 The lowest part of the fountain was added later. - So next time you are walking or driving through Bushy Park remember one of the greatest British architects, Inigo Jones.